Albert VII, Archduke of Austria: War years

 The first half of the reign of Albert and Isabella was dominated by war.
 After overtures to the United Provinces and to Queen Elizabeth I of England proved unsuccessful, the Habsburg policy in the Low Countries aimed at regaining the military initiative and isolating the Dutch Republic.
 The strategy was to force its opponents to the conference table and negotiate from a position of strength.
 Even if Madrid and Brussels tended to agree on these options, Albert took a far more flexible stance than his brother-in-law, King Philip III of Spain.
 Albert had first-hand knowledge of the devastation wrought by the Dutch Revolt, and he had come to the conclusion that it would be virtually impossible to reconquer the northern provinces.
 Quite logically, Philip III and his councillors felt more concern for Spain's reputation and for the impact that a compromise with the Dutch Republic might have on Habsburg positions as a whole.
 Spain provided the means to continue the war.
 Albert took the decisions on the ground and tended to ignore Madrid's instructions.
 Under the circumstances, the division of responsibilities repeatedly led to tensions.

-Albert's reputation as a military commander suffered badly when he was defeated by the Dutch stadtholder Maurice of Orange in the battle of Nieuwpoort on 2 July 1600.
-His inability to conclude the lengthy siege of Ostend (1601–1604), resulted in his withdrawal from the tactical command of the Spanish Army of Flanders.
+Albert's reputation as a military commander suffered badly when he was defeated by the Dutch stadtholder Maurice of Nassau, prince of Orange in the Battle of Nieuwpoort on 2 July 1600.
+His inability to conclude the lengthy Siege of Ostend (1601–1604), resulted in his withdrawal from the tactical command of the Spanish Army of Flanders.
 From then on military operations were led by the Genoese Ambrogio Spínola.
 Even though he could not prevent the almost simultaneous capture of Sluis, Spínola forced Ostend to surrender on 22 September 1604.
 He seized the initiative during the next campaigns, bringing the war north of the great rivers for the first time since 1594.

 Meanwhile, the accession of James VI of Scotland as James I in England had paved the way for a separate peace with England.
 On 24 July 1604 England, Spain and the Archducal Netherlands signed the Treaty of London.
 The return to peace was severely hampered by differences over religion.
 Events such as the Gunpowder Plot caused a lot of diplomatic tension between London and Brussels.
 Yet on the whole relations between the two courts tended to be cordial.

 Spínola's campaigns and the threat of diplomatic isolation induced the Dutch Republic to accept a ceasefire in April 1607.
 The subsequent negotiations between the warring parties failed to produce a peace treaty.
 They did lead however to conclusion of the Twelve Years' Truce in Antwerp on 9 April 1609.
-Under the terms of the Truce, the United Provinces were to be regarded as a sovereign power for the duration of the truce.
+Under the terms of the Truce, the United Provinces were to be regarded as a sovereign power for its duration.
 Albert had conceded this point against the will of Madrid and it took him a lot of effort to persuade Philip III to ratify the agreement.
 When Philip's ratification finally arrived, Albert's quest for the restoration of peace in the Low Countries had finally paid off.